Targeting 'Medicare For All' Proposals, Trump Lays Out His Vision For Medicare

 Secretary of Health And Human Services, Alex Azar, said this was "the most comprehensive vision for health care that I can recall any president putting forth."

-He highlighted a huge range of actions the administration has taken, from a push on price transparency in health care, to a plan to end the HIV epidemic, to more generic drug approvals.
-Azar described these things as part of a framework to make care more affordable, deliver better value, and tackle "impassable health challenges."
+He highlighted a range of actions the administration has taken, from a push on price transparency in health care, to a plan to end the HIV epidemic, to more generic drug approvals.
+Azar described these things as part of a framework to make health care more affordable, deliver better value, and tackle "impassable health challenges."

 Without a big health reform bill, the administration is positioning itself as a protector of what exists now — particularly Medicare.